FundamentalFrequency/LMN-3-MCAD/README.md

 - [LMN-3-Keycaps](https://github.com/stonepreston/LMN-3-Keycaps)

 ## Manufacturing
-The case is designed to be laser-cut from 3 mm acrylic and assembled in layers.

 ### Layers
 The case is designed to be assembled from multiple laser-cut acrylic layers.
 3-D printing these layers is also possible.